In-Person Coaching

 Will you come to me?

-Yes, I much prefer to work in your dogs own environment, he will behave more naturally there and I will be able to get to know him at his best and worst.
+In-person consultations are done in your own environment as he will behave more naturally there and I will be able to get to know him at his best and worst.
 Follow-ups and check-ins can sometimes work well online, but the majority of what we do will be face to face.
+For online consultations we will use video to get to know your dog better.

 There are lots of problems, will we work on all of them, or just one at a time?